Is fashion important to you?

 Learn six places these people want to visit.

-Various people share their thoughts on junk food.
+Hear these people's thoughts on junk food.

 Six people introduce themselves.